Keep reading to discover the Best Breakfast & Brunch in East London.

 You know winter has finally gone in London when the Towpath Cafe opens.
 Hooray!
 They are a small cafe on the Haggerston canal doing a small selection of unique brunch dishes and sweet treats.
 Here you won’t find things like a full English breakfast or eggs benedict but instead tapas-style dishes with a refined, Mediterranean flair.
 The Towpath Cafe isn’t open during the winter and early autumn.
 Seating is limited and it gets really busy in the summer but it’s worth the wait for a sunny weekend breakfast.

 42 De Beauvoir Cres, London N1 5SB, m.facebook.com

-Another cafe you’ll want to get your camera out for as well as your wallet.
-This vegetarian/vegan cafe is a pink palm tree paradise that has regularly been called London’s most instagrammable cafe.
-Their vibrant interior also resonates in the food and coffee they serve with colourful smoothie and granola bowls, vegan pastries and alternative lattes made with golden turmeric or purple beetroot.
-Their ethos is good, healthy and stylish food and they tick all of those boxes.
-No laptops allowed.
+Palm Vaults is a cafe you’ll want to get your camera out for, as well as your wallet.
+Palm Vaults are a vegetarian/vegan cafe in a pink palm tree paradise.
+It’s regularly been called London’s most instagrammable cafe.
+Their vibrant interior also resonates in the food and coffee they serve with colourful smoothie bowls, vegan pastries and alternative lattes made with golden turmeric or purple beetroot.
+Their ethos is good, healthy and stylish food.
+They tick all of those boxes.